Skip Navigation

 14:55-15:20 Precision Medicine in Osteoporosis: Applying AI in Predicting Treatment Response Kyoung Min Kim (Yonsei University, Korea)

-15:20-15:45 Integrating Muscle and Bone Metrics for Improved Fracture Risk Assessment Sung Hye Kong (Seoul National University, Korea)
+15:20-15:45 Integrating Muscle and Bone Metrics for Improving Fracture Risk Assessment Sung Hye Kong (Seoul National University, Korea)

 15:45-16:10 Screening for Osteoporosis and Skeletal Muscle Loss Using CT Images and X-Rays Keisuke Uemura (Osaka University, Japan)